 Closed-back full-size headphones are the most popular type of headphones to the general public.
 Aside from the fact that they generally look cool, they also provide passive noise isolation and most of them are comfortable to wear.
 They don’t sound as good as open-back headphones but the purpose is also different.
 These types of headphones can be very well used professionally in loud environments or when commuting.
-Here we go:
+Here we go with our top list:

-Focal Elegia – An amazing closed-back offering from Focal.
-A cross between the Elear and the Clear, the Elegia is probably the best-sealed headphone in the subs $1,000 range
+Focal Celestee – An amazing closed-back offering from Focal.
+A cross between the Elex and the Clear, the Celestee is probably the best-sealed headphone in the sub $1,000 range

 This headphone is very punchy and dynamic sounding like most Focals and is a little forward-sounding.
-Treble is very lively and while cannot be mistaken for an open-headphone, is quite competent all in all.
-Focal Elegia on Amazon.
+The midrange is warm and the treble is lively, and while it cannot be mistaken for an open-headphone, it’s quite competent as a whole especially for this category.
+Focal Celestee on Amazon.

 Cons: Clamp can be uncomfortable for some.
 Can be too aggressive-sounding at times.